 It is estimated that foreign aid accounts for 70 - 80 percent of the Lao annual budget.

-View from the 6th floor (top) of Vientiane's tallest office building,
+View from the 6th floor (top) of Vientiane's ANZ Laos bank building.

 First impressions are often the most lasting